CrisLottz/CrisLottz/README.md

 ### Hi, I'm Cristopher Eugarrios Lottz

-I'm a bilingual (English/Spanish) Computer Science Engineer, especialized in IT Operations and Web Development, currently working as an IT Specialist in Campos Law Firm.
+I'm a bilingual (English/Spanish) Computer Science Engineer, especialized in IT Operations and Web Development, currently working as an IT Specialist at Campos Law Firm.

 Co-Founder at [Strivex Labs](https://strivexlabs.com).